briantist/CcgVault/README.md

 # Coming soon

-What is available here is a sort of MVP of this, with the capability to retrive credentials from kv1 and kv2 secret stores, and to authenticate via token.
+What is available here is a sort of MVP of this, with the capability to retrieve credentials from kv1 and kv2 secret stores, and to authenticate via token.

 An MSI package is also being built for easy installation, and I am in the process of writing tests to ensure that both the plugin and the installer continue functioning through changes and enhancements.